 1) Your partner constantly love bombs you

 If your man often goes way overboard with grandiose gestures, you certainly need to start asking yourself some tough questions.
-Spoiling someone with affectionate gifts from time to time is fine, but when it becomes too frequent it borders on blackmail and emotional abuse.
+Spoiling someone with affectionate gifts from time to time is fine, but when it becomes too frequent, it borders on blackmail and emotional abuse.
 Buying someone’s love and affection with gifts is devious and hides darker motives.

 2) Arguments always seem to be your fault

 Now, one of the biggest life lessons I learned from dating my ex was that he was simply unable to accept responsibility for anything.
 From forgetting to pick up the mail or being late to dinner, he never apologized and couldn’t see why he needed to.
-The same principle applied to our arguments; here no matter what happened, everything was my fault.
+The same principle applied to our arguments; here, no matter what happened, everything was my fault.

 3) You feel like you are constantly being controlled

 If you often receive hundreds of angry voicemail messages demanding to know where you are, whenever you are out with friends, alarm bells should be ringing in your head.
-Narcissistic behaviour means these folks have such a strong sense of entitlement that they need to know your every whereabouts, plus who you are with.
+Narcissistic behavior means these folks have such a strong sense of entitlement that they need to know your every whereabouts, plus who you are with.

 4) Your partner never shows any empathy